Wildhoney/Switzerland/cli/README.md

 Which they can then include in their HTML via the standard `script` tag and use as `<todo-list />`, `<todo-input />`.

-Custom elements are also React-friendly and can be included seamlessly into React components, including the passing of props.
+Custom elements are also React-friendly and can be included seamlessly into React components &ndash; including the passing of props.